-It is said that to understand a sea land, from the sea you should look at it: watching the coastline of the Cinque Terre National Park, which stretches from Portovenere to Monterosso, what catches the eye is the Cinque Terre Park is multicolored.
+It is said that to understand a sea land, from the sea you should look at it: watching the coastline of the Cinque Terre National Park, which stretches from Portovenere to Monterosso, what catches the eye is the fact that the Cinque Terre Park is multicoloured.

-One of the coves of the “Rosse”, rock formations, given by stratidifcazioni of these fossils “ammonniti”.
+One of the coves of the “Rosse”, rock formations, given by stratification of these fossils “ammonites”.

 The “Red”, the “White”, the “Black” are names for the stretches of coast given by those who have always lived here for the characteristic color of the rocks, reflecting in the water and creating beautiful and colorful lighting effects.
 The same name of Monterosso, one of the “Cinque Terre” villages, comes from the color of the rock promontory on which it is.

 But what are these colors and these rocks in detail?
 And why are they so different?

 The colorfulness of the Cinque Terre Park rocks is due to the complexity of the geological history of the area.

 With a “small” step back a hundred million years, we find that a clash between the European and the African plate caused the disappearing of a small ocean basin called Tethys, which was later re-ejected in the form of the ophiolites forming the Ligurian and Provencal basin, but also the Alps.